Cousin marriage: United Kingdom

 A 2008 analysis of infant mortality in Birmingham showed that South Asian infants had twice the normal infant mortality rate and three times the usual rate of infant mortality due to congenital anomalies.

+A 2021 study found about 55% of British Pakistanis were married to their first cousin.

+In 2023, the Born in Bradford study found that in three inner-city Bradford wards, 46% of mothers from the Pakistani community were married to a first or second cousin.

+In late 2024, Richard Holden introduced a bill that would ban marriage between first cousins in the United Kingdom, citing ethical concerns and a higher risk of birth defects among children born to these unions.
+Iqbal Mohamed voiced opposition to the bill.

+In 2025, Professor Sam Oddie, a neonatologist and researcher at Bradford Teaching Hospitals, said that genetic issues among British Pakistanis in Bradford may be the result of endogamy, not necessarily cousin-marriage, noting that similar issues affect other genetically isolated populations like the British Jews and the Amish.

 Middle East

 The Middle East has uniquely high rates of cousin marriage among the world's regions.
 Iraq was estimated in one study to have a rate of 33% for cousins marrying.

 All Arab countries in the Persian Gulf currently require advance genetic screening for prospective married couples.
 Qatar was the last Persian Gulf nation to institute mandatory screening in 2009, mainly to warn related couples who are planning marriage about any genetic risks they may face.
 The current rate of cousin marriage there is 54%, an increase of 12–18% over the previous generation.
-A report by the Dubai-based Centre for Arab Genomic Studies (CAGS) in September 2009 found that Arabs have one of the world's highest rates of genetic disorders, nearly two-thirds of which are linked to consanguinity.
-Research from Ahmad Teebi suggests consanguinity is declining in Lebanon, Jordan, Morocco, and among Palestinians, but is increasing in the United Arab Emirates.
+A report by the Dubai-based Centre for Arab Genomic Studies (CAGS) in September 2009 found that Arabs have one of the world's highest rates of genetic disorders, nearly two-thirds of which are linked to the relatedness of the parents.
+Dr. Ahmad Teebi, a professor of paediatrics at Weill Cornell Medical College in Qatar, said that the rate of cousin marriages had decreased in Jordan, Lebanon, Morocco, and Mauritania, and in the Palestinian population in Israel, but has increased in the United Arab Emirates.

 Ahmad Teebi links the increase in cousin marriage in Qatar and other Arab states of the Persian Gulf to tribal tradition and the region's expanding economies.
 "Rich families tend to marry rich families, and from their own – and the rich like to protect their wealth," he said.
 "So it's partly economic, and it's also partly cultural."
 In regard to the higher rates of genetic disease in these societies, he says: "It's certainly a problem," but also that "The issue here is not the cousin marriage, the issue here is to avoid the disease."